kellypeng/churn_prediction/README.md

 # Churn Prediction - Ride Sharing Services

-Predicted possibility of customer churning, thereby targeting special campaigns to increase retention rate.
+Predicted possibility of customer churning, understand what factors are the best predictors for retention, and offer suggestions to operationalize those insights to help Company X.

 ## Files in src and it's use